The following are frequently asked questions about the Internal Medicine Residency Program at Morristown Medical Center:

 How do you comply with the duty hours requirements?

 Duty hours are serious business in our program.
-We use an online duty hours logger system and our chief residents and faculty pay close attention to ensure strict compliance.
+We use an online duty hours logger system through New Innovations and our chief residents and faculty pay close attention to ensure strict compliance.

 Is it easy to talk with the program director?

-The doors are always open for our residents to speak with Program Director Donna Astiz, MD, and Associate Program Directors Jacqueline Darcey, MD, and David Kuo, MD, FACP, as well as all of our other faculty members.
+The doors are always open for our residents to speak with Program Director Jacqueline Darcey, MD, and Associate Program Directors David Kuo, MD, FACP, and Cilian White, MD, as well as all of our other faculty members.
 Our residents never need an appointment.
+We have a casual resident gathering each Friday afternoon for "tea" as part of our family vibe; we are often joined by residents in other specialties.

 How do residents' voices get heard?